cuban-goats/cuban-goats/README.md

 Hello,

-I may upoload a few of my small projects, but mainly conifgs for now.
+Here are some of my personal projects and configs.